Urgent newsPast Emergency News

 2. Computer software (programming and effective use of computers)

-3. Computer hardware (operating principles and structure of computers)
+3. Computer hardware (principle and configuration of the computer)

 5. Computer applications (communication, artificial intelligence, image processing, etc.)